nodeontrain/nodeontrain.xyz/tuts/authorization.md

 module.exports = UsersController;
 {% endhighlight %}

 So the test should definitely be failing.
-Because the before filter operates on a per-action basis, we’ll put the corresponding tests in the Users controller test.
+Because the before filter operates on a per-action basis, we'll put the corresponding tests in the Users controller test.
 The plan is to hit the edit action with the right kinds of requests and verify that the flash is set and that the user is redirected to the login path.

 `public/test/e2e_test/controllers/users_controller_test.js`